What are Confluence's roles?

 This article describes Confluence’s new role-based access model.
 This includes existing sites that signed up to participate in the beta for roles as well as new roles-only sites.

-When roles are enabled in your Confluence instance, you can mange roles by going to Confluence settings > Security > Space permissions > Manage roles or to the Users page in Space settings.
+When roles are enabled in your Confluence instance, go to Confluence settings, then select Permissions, then Space roles, or go to the Users page in Space settings.

 If you don’t see those in your experience, your instance hasn’t been enabled for roles yet.